Davisiiiik/EventManager/.github/ISSUE_TEMPLATE/bug_report.md

+---
 name: Bug report
-description: Report a Bug or an Issue in the plugin.
+about: Report a Bug or an Issue in the plugin.
 labels: "\U0001F41B Bug"
 assignees: Davisiiiik

+---

 body:
   - type: markdown